April Birthstones: Dazzling Diamond & White Topaz

 diamonds

-People born in April get to claim the diamond as their birthstone.
-With diamonds being so incredibly high priced, April babies have several more stone options to choose from, many of which mimic the clear clarity of the stunning diamond.
+With diamonds being so incredibly high priced, April babies needed more affordable choices.
 White topaz is another, less pricy, April birthstone option.
 To the naked eye, it shares many similarities with the diamond, making it a solid second choice for those wanting to sport an April stone without breaking the bank.

 April's Birthstone: The Diamond